MP Estate Planning UK

 royal family inheritance tax

-For more information on the implications of inheritance tax and capital gains tax on inherited, UK homeowners can benefit from clear guidance on navigating their estate planning effectively.
+For more information on the implications of inheritance tax and capital gains tax on inherited property, UK homeowners can benefit from clear guidance on navigating their estate planning effectively.

 Key Takeaways

-• Effective estate planning can help mitigate the impact of inheritance tax.
+• Effective estate planning using trusts, gifts, and reliefs can significantly reduce the impact of inheritance tax.

 Understanding Inheritance Tax in the UK

-Understanding inheritance tax is crucial for UK homeowners who want to ensure their loved ones aren’t burdened with a hefty tax bill.
+Understanding inheritance tax is crucial for UK homeowners who want to ensure their loved ones aren’t burdened with a 40% tax bill on the family home and other assets.
+With the nil rate band frozen since 2009 and average property values continuing to rise, IHT is increasingly affecting ordinary families — not just the wealthy.

 What is Inheritance Tax?